A rich and delicious recipe for rabbit stew with lots of vegetables and beer.

-Serve the Hearty Rabbit Stew with Beer and Vegetables with mashed potatoes or bread and pickled vegetables, for instance these wonderful Green (Unripe) Tomato Pickles.
+Serve the hearty rabbit stew with mashed potatoes or bread and pickled vegetables, for instance these wonderful Green (Unripe) Tomato Pickles.
 If you don’t have or don’t like pickles, any sort of roasted or boiled vegetables or a nice salad would do as well.

 The dish can be reheated and it is suitable for freezing as well.